zmaril/d3.js-boilerplate/readme.md

 Public domain.

-If you [sent me](https://twitter.com/#!/ZackMaril) a tweet if you cloned this, I would be all warm and fuzzy for a few minutes.
+If you [sent me](https://twitter.com/#!/ZackMaril) a tweet when you cloned this, I would be all warm and fuzzy for a few minutes.
 If you needed some d3.js work done yesterday, I know [a guy](https://www.odesk.com/users/~~80bea7ba2750c34b).